Search by Keyword

 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
 These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of "The Beatles Second Album" were released in this portable format, "You Can't Do That" being on one of these releases.
 These "Playtapes" are highly collectable today.

-Interestingly, when Capitol released their 8-track version of the album "Beatles '65" in 1969, they included "You Can't Do That" as a bonus track in order to flesh out its eleven songs to twelve, these being more easily divided between the four tracks on the tape.
+Interestingly, when Capitol released their 8-track version of the album "Beatles '65" in 1969, they included "You Can't Do That" as a bonus track in order to flesh out its eleven songs to twelve, these being more easily divided between the four channels on the tape.

 The next release of the song takes us all the way to June 7th, 1976 with the release of the Capitol double album “Rock ‘n’ Roll Music.”
 This album marks the first time a stereo version of the song was available in the US.
 The stereo mix of the song made on June 22nd, 1964 graced this album but, because George Martin was consulted regarding the preparation of this album, he decided to reverse the left and right channels.
 Therefore, the first time American fans could domestically own a stereo version of "You Can't Do That," it was actually a mirror image of the actual original stereo mix as heard in Britain and elsewhere.